jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 {% highlight fsharp %}
 let add p1 p2 = fun ind -> p1 ind + p2 ind
 {% endhighlight %}

 Which simply runs both printers and concatenates their output.

-We further need to ensure that the implementation is compatible with the constraints regarding the semantics.
+We further need to ensure that the implementation is compatible with the semantical constraints.

 First,  `(print >> run)` must be equivalent with the identity function: